Lefroy Brooks Faucets

 So, then, who is Lefroy Brooks?

 There is an actual person named Lefroy Brooks, or more accurately: Christopher Alan (Christo) Lefroy-Brooks formerly of Amersham, Buckinghamshire, who was the owner of record of the Lefroy Brooks brand name until 2007.
 He holds a number of design patents for faucet and bath accessory designs, but has applied for no new patents since 2002.
 He appears to have sold his interest in Lefroy Brooks in 2012 to Corbisiero et al., and moved to Italy.
 He does not appear to have any active involvement with Lefroy Brooks at this time.
 We can find no indication that he has designed for any company other than Lefroy Brooks, which is unusual for a person of his apparent talent.
-Nor has he designed for Lefroy Brooks in over a decade.
+Nor has he designed for Lefroy Brooks for over a decade.

-Many of Lefroy Brooks sinks and other porcelain wares are also manufactured by Globe Union through its subsidiary, Milim G & G Ceramics Co., Ltd. Milim is a former state-owned ceramics factory, purchased by Globe Union from the Chinese government in 2003.
+Many of Lefroy Brooks sinks and other porcelain wares are also manufactured by Globe Union through its subsidiary, Milim G & G Ceramics Co., Ltd. Milim is a former state-owned ceramics factory, purchased by Globe Union from the Red Chinese government in 2003.
 It now manufactures most of the sanitary wares sold in North America by Globe Union under the Gerber brand name.

 For English faucets actually manufactured in the U.K., see: